Cambodia Travel Diaries

 Our first impression of Phnom Penh surprised us.
-Knowing that as a country it is significantly poorer than Vietnam, where we had just come from, we weren’t expecting to arrive to a traffic jam of Range Rovers, Lexus and similar large 4×4 luxury vehicles.
+Knowing that as a country it is significantly poorer than Vietnam, from where we had just come, we weren’t expecting to find a traffic jam of Range Rovers, Lexus and similar large 4×4 luxury vehicles.
 In fact, I think there were more Range Rovers in Phnom Penh than you will find in the Cotswold Countryside of Britain!
 There seemed to be three choices for transport, luxury, tuk tuk or motorbike, probably a very accurate representation of the significant pay inequality within the country.

 We didn’t spend long enough in Phnom Penh to really get a proper sense of the city however we did find it somewhat underwhelming.
 I’m sure that with more time we would have found the hidden gems; we didn’t though.
 A large city without the old worldly charm of Hanoi, the beauty of Hoi An or the chaos of Ho Chi Minh.
 We found it simply “bleugh”.
 However, our stay in Phnom Penh had little to do with the city and everything to with Genocide.